 These two approaches provide statistical tools to improve processes and increase quality.
 Since cleaning is a process that can be measured, these techniques can be effectively used to improve the cleaning process and enhance the safety and quality of pharmaceutical products.

 The guidance discussed above can be applied to create a new approach to cleaning and cleaning validation that is based on science, risk, and statistics.
 It offers clear ways of making sensible changes in cleaning that would reduce the complexity, lower the costs, and shorten the process while providing an even higher probability that cleaning of pharmaceutical manufacturing equipment has been effective.
 By implementing a truly science-based approach, such as the use of the ADE for risk analysis, with appropriate risk assessments, and with cleaning process development in place, a streamlined cleaning program may be readily developed that ensures patient safety and product quality while lightening the regulatory burden on industry.

-The authors wish to thank James Bergum, Ph.D.; Pernille L. Damkjær; Mallory DeGennaro; Michael Hrytsack, Ph.D.; Michael Schousboe; and Joel Young for reviewing this article and for their insightful comments and helpful suggestions.
+Peer Reviewers: James Bergum, Ph.D.; Pernille L. Damkjær; Mallory DeGennaro; Michael Hrytsack, Ph.D.; Michael Schousboe; and Joel Young

 About The Authors:

 Thomas Altmann is RD&E global technical manager – life sciences at Ecolab.
 He has 18 years' experience in consulting in the pharmaceutical and biotechnology industry, as well as API production related to cleaning, validation, and disinfecting of product contact surfaces.

 Alfredo Canhoto, Ph.D., is a senior manager of quality assurance validation for Alnylam Pharmaceuticals and has expertise in cleaning development and validation.